-Concentrations of E. coli at the outfalls ranged from 1 cfu/100 mL at Delevan (July 31) to 85000 cfu/100 mL at Tuyll (July 13) (Table 1).
+Concentrations of E. coli at the outfalls ranged from 1 cfu/100 mL at Delevan (June 18 and July 16) to 1800 cfu/100 mL at Colina (August 29) (Table 1).
 Concentrations of E. coli at Delevan and Tuyll were higher following rain events than routine (dry) sampling dates (no samples were collected from Colina on routine sampling dates as there was no flow).
-Elevated concentrations were greater than the provincial guideline, and exceeded it by one order of magnitude after two rain events (i.e., June 23 and July 7 at all three sites).
-The provincial guideline was further exceeded at all three sites by two orders of magnitude following a rain event that occurred on July 13.
-These concentrations were the highest concentrations recorded since the Bayfield Beach Stormwater monitoring program was initiated in 2014.
-The next highest E. coli concentration was 14700 cfu/100 mL recorded at Delevan in 2015 (Brock and Veliz 2014, 2015, 2016).
+Elevated concentrations were greater than the recreational guideline of 400 cfu/100 mL, and exceeded it by one order of magnitude after three rain events (i.e., August 8 at Delevan; August 21 at all three sites; August 29 at Colina).

 Table 1.
-Escherichia coli concentrations, in colony forming units (cfu) per 100 mL on each sampling day in 2017 for three stormwater monitoring sites draining into Lake Huron along the shoreline of Bayfield, Ontario.
-Highlighted values denote concentrations that exceed the Ontario Ministry of Health and Long-term Care guideline of 100 cfu/100 mL.
+Escherichia coli concentrations, in colony forming units (cfu) per 100 mL on each sampling day in 2018 for three stormwater monitoring sites draining into Lake Huron along the shoreline of Bayfield, Ontario.
+Highlighted values denote concentrations that exceed the Guideline for Canadian Recreational Water Quality (single sample) of 400 cfu/100 mL.
 Shaded columns indicate event sampling dates.